-This parade of stripped-down roadsters must have been an exciting sight along Broadway in downtown Los Angeles in February 1934.
+This parade of stripped-down roadsters must have been an exciting sight along Broadway in

 Henry Ford's first and last race took place on October 10, 1901, when he was 38, at the Grosse Point one-mile oval.
 Organized by the Detroit Driving Club, this 10-miler had only three entrants, one of whom dropped out even before the race began, thus leaving Ford to race favorite Alexander Winton.
 Ford was totally inexperienced at racing.
 Nevertheless, with friend and mechanic Ed "Spider" Huff crouched on the running board, he managed to win and not only took home a cut-glass punch bowl with matching cups, but also $1,000 in cash.
 To many, the money might have been incentive enough to make a career out of racing, but Ford's abrupt comment was resolute: "Once is enough."